 (1) The Korea Strait.
 This access is situated between the southeastern part of the Korean peninsula and Japan's Kyushu Island and Honshu Island.
 It connects the Sea of Japan to the East China Sea and the Yellow Sea.
 It is a shortcut going from Japan to the Korean peninsula.
-This strait runs northeast and southwest, it is about 300 kilometers long and about 180 kilometers wide, and its average depth is 50 to 150 meters.332 North Korea's333 Geoje Island, South Korea's Jeju Island, and Japan's Tsushima Island, Iki Island, and Fukuoka Island are key points that control the strait.
+This strait runs northeast and southwest, it is about 300 kilometers long and about 180 kilometers wide, and its average depth is 50 to 150 meters.333 North Korea's334 Geoje Island, South Korea's Jeju Island, and Japan's Tsushima Island, Iki Island, and Fukuoka Island are key points that control the strait.
 Tsushima Island divides the strait into a western and eastern waterway; the western waterway is still called the Korea Strait.
-Fukuoka Island, which is situated in the center part of the eastern waterway, also divides this waterway into two parts, and the waters between Tsushima
+Fukuoka Island, which is situated in the center part of the eastern waterway, also divides this waterway into two parts, and the waters between Tsushima Island are called the Tsushima Strait, with a width of about forty-six kilometers.
+Tsushima Island is located in the center of the Korea Strait and is a key military point for Japan's control of the strait; it is known as "Japan's first line of defense."
+The Korea Strait is a maritime shortcut that connects the Japanese islands with the Asian mainland and is the only access that connects the Sea of Japan with the East China Sea; it also is a maritime traffic hub for the Northeast Asian region.
+Historically, the Korea Strait has often become a key point for military struggles.
+In the 1904-1905 Russo-Japanese War, the fleets of the two sides fought fiercely on the seas close to this strait; the Russian fleet was almost entirely destroyed, and this became a famous battle in the history of naval warfare.
+During the Second World War, the US military treated the Korea Strait as one of the key points for a blockade.
+During the Korean War, the strait was an important waterway by which the US military obtained logistics support.
+There are a great many naval and air force bases on the two shores of the strait, and the ports and bases on the two shores of the strait have an important role in controlling and blockading the strait.
+The Korea Strait has an important place in Northeast Asian geopolitics; "Whoever controls the Korea Strait controls the gates to Northeast Asia."

-332 Chinese Military Encyclopedia - Volume on World Military Geography, Military Science Publishing House, 1994, p.
+333 Chinese Military Encyclopedia - Volume on World Military Geography, Military Science Publishing House, 1994, p.
 26.

-333 Translator's note: This should be South Korea.
+334 Translator's note: This should be South Korea.